dce/davideisinger.com/content/journal/dispatch-2-april-2023/index.md

 Links:

-* [verbose.club][8] -- I got to work on this as part of Pointless Weekend.
+* [verbose.club][8] -- I got to work on this as part of Pointless Week.
 Super fun to build, and the game's actually pretty good!
 * [Caddy - The Ultimate Server with Automatic HTTPS][9] -- used this to serve 👆 in a docker compose setup.
 * [How to tell if AI threatens YOUR job: No, really, this post may give you a way to answer that][10]
 * [This Page is Designed to Last: A Manifesto for Preserving Content on the Web][11]